The Natufians brewed beer 13,000 years ago.

 Hayden, B., Canuel, N. & Shanse, J., What Was Brewing in the Natufian?
 An Archaeological Assessment of Brewing Technology in the Epipaleolithic.
 J. of Archaeolical Method & Theory 20, 102–150 (2013).
 Journal of Archaeological Method and Theory 20.
 The old debate refers to the symposium initiated by J. Sauer and organised in 1953 by Braidwood., R.J., et al., 1953.
 Symposium: did man once live by beer alone?
 American Anthropologist 55, 515–526.

 The conclusions of the findings at Raqefet have been disputed.
 Researchers see simple groats with possible accidental fermentation in the hollowed out cavities, not beer, because of their small capacity (1.5 to 3.5 l) and the occasional use of the cave for funeral rites (Eitam D. ' .
 Yo-ho-ho, and a bottle of [beer]!'
 (R.L.
 Stevenson) no beer but rather cereal-Food.
 Commentary: Liu et al. 2018.
 Journal of Archaeological Science: Reports.
 2019 New_version_Yo-ho-ho_and_a_bottle_of_beer).
 Counter-argument: the distortion of the granules indicates a cooking at 60-70°C (with heated stones?).
 Nothing accidental.
-The customs of hunter-gatherers like the Natufians are too little known to speculate on their use of the cave, their use of fermented drinks and the expected volumes of beer.
+The cave associated with funerary rites is also not a fortuitous place, similar to any natural hole hosting an accidental germination.
+The customs of hunter-gatherers like the Natufians are too little known to speculate on their use of the cave, their use of fermented beverages and the expected volumes of beer.
+Future research will shed light on this debate, especially on the protohistoric links between bread and beer, since archaic "Natoufian" breads have also been discovered, contemporary with the Raquefet cave at Shubayqa 1, northeastern Jordan (Archaeobotanical evidence reveals the origins of bread 14,400 years ago in northeastern Jordan).

 After millennia of Buddhism, Judaism, Christianity and Islam, alcoholic beverages no longer have any sacred aura and no longer motivate any collective spiritual quest.
 To illustrate this, the person who today would pour a few drops of beer on the ground to honour a benefactor deity before drinking the fermented beverage would be mocked.
-These gestures were commonplace among peoples who did not see beer as a simple refreshing beverage but one with a strong sacred potential.
+These gestures were daily occurrences among peoples for whom beer was not a simple refreshing drink but a beverage with a strong sacred potential, a benefit granted by divine powers that animate the world, make grains or tubers grow, rain, ... in short bring life.